laryhills/basecamp12-app/README.md

 4. Get some testnet tokens.

-You will need to get some `STRK` Sepolia tokens to deploy your contract to Sepolia testnet.
+You will need to get some `ETH` or `STRK` Sepolia tokens to deploy your contract to Sepolia testnet.

-> Some popular faucets are [Starknet Faucet](https://starknet-faucet.vercel.app/) and [Blastapi Starknet Sepolia STRK](https://blastapi.io/faucets/starknet-sepolia-strk)
+> Some popular faucets are [Starknet Faucet](https://starknet-faucet.vercel.app/) and [Blastapi Starknet Sepolia Eth](https://blastapi.io/faucets/starknet-sepolia-eth)

 4. Open a terminal, deploy the sample contract to Sepolia testnet: